mohamedk293/TriviaBotQuestionCreator/README.md

 - Refactoring, refactoring, and more refactoring... (help)
 - More features that I have not listed here __once the time comes!__

+### Features implemented so far
+- Question deletion
+- Added question counter to the "Questions" header